Aortic Valve Disease Treatment Center at UH

 Select patients with AAA may be invited to participate in the Looking at EVAR Outcomes by Primary Analysis of Randomized Data (LEOPARD) trial.
 This trial studies which endovascular device approach is ideal for patients with AAA.

-Specialization in a Wide Range of Aortic Conditions
+Specialization in a Wide Range of Aortic Valve Conditions

 Our aortic team specializes in treating a wide range of aortic conditions.
 We take great pride in using the latest techniques to treat or assist patients in the lifelong management of the following: